Arnold Fishkind: Later life and career

-Rock and Roll having decimated the market for jazz musicians in New York City, Fishkind moved from New York City back to California.
-In California he found work with the Dean Martin and Bob Hope television shows and some substitution engagements on the Tonight and Merv Griffin television shows, as well as some recording and film work.
+Rock and Roll having decimated the market for jazz musicians in New York City, Fishkind moved from Glen Cove, New York back to California.
+In California he found work with the Dean Martin and Bob Hope television shows, and some substitution engagements on the Tonight and Merv Griffin television shows, as well as some recording and film work.
 He also toured with Les Brown and Lena Horne.
 Fishkind continued to record into the 1980s, playing with, among others, Frank Scott.

 Fishkind converted to Christianity after discussions with his son, Todd, and contemporary Christian music artist Keith Green.
 He was at first associated with the Vineyard Christian Fellowship, where he introduced trumpet player/arranger Shorty Rogers and pianist Bobby Corwin, Johnny Mercer's son-in-law, to the group.
 He later (1978) became an elder at Keith Green's Last Days Ministries.
 Dearly loved by Green, he was looked up to as a kind of father figure.
 Ultimately he moved to Palm Desert, California, where he was able to join the celebration of his friend Chubby Jackson's 80th birthday.
 In his latter years, Fishkind became an ordained minister at Family Life Church in Palm Desert.